wp-plugins/wordpress-tooltips/readme.txt

 * General code clean up

 == Upgrade Notice ==
-= Version 3.2.3 =
+= Version 3.2.7 =
-Allow tooltip box stay open in page before hidden tooltip box, so users can click links in the tooltip box always.
+Only load accurate tooltip from library for the current post so the page size be  reduced and page load speed is faster now.

 == Download ==
 http://wordpress.org/extend/plugins/wordpress-tooltips/